AbdurRehmanKhan-ARK/AbdurRehmanKhan-ARK/README.md

 ## 🔹 About

-CS sophomore at FAST NUCES Karachi  four semesters deep into the fundamentals of programming, mathematics, digital systems, data structures, database systems, and artificial intelligence.
+CS sophomore at FAST NUCES Karachi, four semesters deep into the fundamentals of programming, mathematics, digital systems, data structures, database systems, and artificial intelligence.
 Every project undertaken here reflects a deliberate effort to understand systems from the ground up, without delegating comprehension to abstractions.

 The work so far spans **systems programming**, **graph theory**, **mathematical computing**, **operating systems concurrency**, and **web development**.
 The common thread is an insistence on building before assuming.